tech1-io/tech1-skeletons/spring-boot-default-skeleton/README.md

 ### Tips
 * **git-commit-id-plugin known issue**
-  For proper project build you should make at least one initial commit into your git repository.
-Without any commits you will receive an error:
+  You should make at least one initial commit into your git repository for proper project build.
+Without any commits, you will receive next error during project build:
   ```bash
   [ERROR] Failed to execute goal pl.project13.maven:git-commit-id-plugin:3.0.1:revision (default)
   on project forcelate-xchange-server: Could not complete Mojo execution...: Error: Could not get HEAD Ref,